Azenx/Azenx/README.md

 - 👋 Hi, I’m @Azenx
 - 👀 I’m interested in ✨Math; Physics And Computer Science✨
-    - I also like Ethnical Hacking.
-- 🌱 I’m currently learning PHP !!!
+- 🌱 I’m currently learning Cybersecurity
 - 💞️ I like open problems <<3!!!
 - 📫 How to reach me : Dont.